PackFitter

 Best for: 7–10 day trips, standard to heavy packers

 Near the carry-on ceiling for most airlines.
 Handles a full week for most packers or 10 days with laundry access.
 Bag shape is critical at this size — soft-sided bags compress into sizers; rigid or boxy designs may not.
-On stricter European budget airlines, a 40L bag is often close to the limit and may be too large depending on shape.
+On stricter European budget airlines, a 40L bag is often close to the limit and may exceed limits depending on shape and packed depth.

 Upper-end carry-on / stricter airline risk